thesunRider/Budget-RF-Lab/README.md

 Build a RF lab on a budget,  for homebrewers.
 This repository is intended to be a `Systemization of Knowledge (SoK)` set.

+It is organized as below,
-If you'd like to contribute for your geography or language please create the appropriate markdown file.
+- Equipment list: If you'd like to contribute for your geography or language please create the appropriate markdown file.
 As an example we have [English version for India](en_in.md).
+- [FLOSS Tools](FLOSS_Tools.md): Has all the tools for you to be able to use them.
+- [Projects](Projects.md): Has a list of projects that can get you started.

 ## Check for your country